-Adapted from the American Bar Association's ("ABA") Model Diversity Survey, which is now in its fourth year, the UK MDS provides a proven standard for law firms' reporting of their diversity metrics to you, their client.
-The benefits the UK MDS include data uniformity, time efficiency, and trending year over year both in aggregate and for individual firms.
+Adapted from the American Bar Association's ("ABA") Model Diversity Survey, which is now in its fourth year, the UK MDS provides a proven standard for law firms' reporting of their diversity metrics to their clients.
+The benefits of the UK MDS include data uniformity, time efficiency, and trending year over year both in aggregate and for individual firms.

-The robustness and validity of the survey means that it can be used to provide a standard set of data on diversity and inclusion from all of your law firms in the United Kindgom.
-It saves time and is efficient for your panel law firms as well: data does not have to be recalculated, reclassified and repackaged by law firm participants in many different ways for different client requests
+The robustness and validity of the survey means that it can be used to provide a standard set of data on diversity and inclusion to all clients in the United Kingdom.
+It saves time and is efficient: data does not have to be recalculated, reclassified and repackaged by participants in many different ways for different client requests.